WHO ARE WE?

 Cornering: Hold your line through corners.
 Unless you’re way out in front or behind everyone else, avoid cornering like you’re racing, i.e. swinging wide then cutting to the inside of the corner, especially on left turns where you cut the corner into the left traffic lane.
 Many of the corners contain sand or gravel in the inside so it’s best to hold your line and stay in the car wheel “lanes” where there is less debris.
 Corner smoothly being aware of others in the group around you.
 You want them to do the same for you.

 Stay calm, keep focused, ride smoothly and you will do just fine.
 And remember, you drop back on the windward side and move up on the leeward side.
-More detailed information including diagrams, on Pace lines can be found at the following website.
+See the attached link for more details on riding pace lines and echelons.

 Nose blowing and spitting: Everyone gets a runny nose or cough from time to time, be it from a cold or just cold-rhinitis (nasal irritation from cold weather).
 When you need to blow your nose or spit, be considerate of those beside and behind you.
 Move to the leeward side of the pack or, better yet, to the back of the peloton before blowing your nose or spitting.
-Remember, when riding 15 to 25 mph everything you eject goes backwards quickly enough and far enough to land on fellow riders a considerable distance behind you.
+Remember, when riding 38 to 40kph everything you eject goes backwards quickly and far enough to land on fellow riders a considerable distance behind you.

 Only two subjects come to mind that seem to be disagreeable to many riders.

 Number One – Nobody likes to be told how to ride….even if they need it.
 Therefore, don’t offer riding advice to anyone unless they directly ask YOU a specific question.
 If you overhear someone asking someone else a riding question, refrain from jumping into the conversation with your own opinion.